y-chai/GEMS-X003-Spatial-Regression-R/README.md

 1. Open a bash terminal by clicking 'Terminal' icon in the Launcher **OR** by clicking `File > New > Terminal`

-1. In bash terminal, create directories for this class, if these directories were not created before:
+1. If the directories `classes\GEMSX003` were not created before, create directories for this class in the bash terminal using the following four commands
     ```shell
     mkdir classes
     cd classes
     mkdir GEMSX003
+    cd GEMSX003
+    ```
+    If these directories already exist, use the following commands to change to this directory:
+    ```
+    cd classes
     cd GEMSX003
     ```

 1. Clone repository for this classes
     ```shell
     git clone https://github.com/y-chai/GEMS-Learning-R-Spatial-Regression.git